someobserver/recurgence/mirror/backside/index.md

 **<u>Feasts are consumed in bites.</u>**

-**Its breathtaking awe is what Gödel weeps for in silence.
-Its stunning beauty is what Noether hides behind chalk and rigor and unyielding kindness.**
+**Its breathtaking awe is what Gödel sat with in silence.
+Its stunning beauty is what Noether hid behind chalk and rigor and unyielding kindness.**

 a century later, it's the very reason their theorems *still walk through us.* **It's perfectly okay** to sit with that.